AI AND VIDEO ANALYTICS BLOG

 Author: Lizzi Goldmeier

-AI technology developments are taking off – some would say at a worrying speed.
-Amid all the progress that’s been made, there have been a lot of misconceptions and misinformation.
 Society is understandably conflicted about advancements to technologies such as face recognition (FR), which have the potential to increase security and efficiency in tangible ways, but which are also subject to abuse and misuse.

 Face Recognition 101

-Why has Face Recognition Become So Controversial?
+Why is Face Recognition so Controversial?

 The Future of Face Recognition

+So where do we go from here?
 What’s next for face recognition technology?
-Like many other digital solutions evolving today – from social media to mobile phones – video analytics and face recognition provides another way for law enforcement and businesses to leverage face recognition for safety, security and operational efficiencies.
-Most FR use cases are limited to finding missing persons and identifying known criminal suspects quickly and effectively.
-The evolution of this capability enables additional applications like triggering loyalty program benefits and personalizing the shopping experience.
+Like many other digital evolutions occurring today – from deep learning to large language models – video analytics and face recognition technology provide another way for individuals, businesses, and communities to enhance safety, security, and operational efficiencies.
+Today, the main and most critical use case for facial recognition is finding missing persons and identifying known criminal suspects quickly and effectively.
+However, as we witness the evolution of this capability, we are starting to see how FR can enable reality-based, meaningful use cases like authentication for banking, triggering loyalty program benefits, and personalizing the shopping experience.